Important Info:

 Community Service for 7th & 8th Grade:

-NOTE: If your child has not made their Confirmation and is past eighth grade—or—if you are an adult, have received your other sacraments, and wish to receive the sacrament of
+NOTE: If your child has not made their Confirmation and is past eighth grade—or—if you are an adult, have received your other sacraments, and wish to receive the sacrament of Confirmation, please call the director at 219-924-4220, #2 for Faith Formation.

 Choosing Your Sponsor